savco2000/savco2000.github.io/_posts/2022-11-22-welcome-to-my-blog.md

 He was a youthful stocky man, originally from South Korea who had spent his childhood in Argentina before moving to the US.

-He had taken me for lunch one day and we were discussing some current affairs, most probably the then ongoing [link](url){:target="_blank"}.
+He had taken me for lunch one day and we were discussing some current affairs, most probably the then ongoing [Iraq War](https://en.wikipedia.org/wiki/Iraq_War){:target="_blank"}.
 Apparently, he was intrigued by my insights and all of a sudden he looked at me with a sly smile and a twinkle in his eyes and asked me "Why don't you start a blog?"

 I thought he was pulling my leg as I thought that my analysis was just “common sense”.
 Plus if Jay-Z doesn't write down his lyrics, why should I write down my ideas?
 After all, just like Jay-Z, I could always summon them on demand.
 Yeah, yeah I know, the audacity of my younger self to compare myself to Jay-Z!
 But then again why not?